sotastudio/TYPO3.Extbase.FlexSlider/README.md

 ## Roadmap and Tasks

-Plase take a look at the Githhub Issue Tracker for this projekt.
+Plase take a look at the Github Issue Tracker for this projekt.

 ## Contribute